HDeiro/node-api-boilerplate/README.md

 - `npm run test:watch` will watch for changes on the test suite and reran the tests that had some change.

 - `npm run test:coverage` will generate a report of JEST test coverage.

+### 5) Creating new endpoints

+You may notice that this boilerplate projects already have one endpoint configured (`/src/endpoints/engine`).
+Checking that example you'll see:

+- `controller.ts`, where you're going to define what will happen when the endpoint is hit.
+- `route.ts`*, where you're going to link the path (i.e. `/engine`) with the settings desired for that endpoint (like the GET method defined in a controller).
+- `test.spec.ts`, test file where you're going to describe the test cases you want to apply in your endpoints (hopefully you're going to use it, right? 😁)

+> Important Note: We've defined a dynamic route loading strategy on `src/router.ts` where it will recursively read all `router.ts` files that exists inside of the `/src/endpoints` folder.
+Then it will dynamically define all the endpoints via `Application.use(<endpoint>, <ExpressRouter>)` method.
+So, whenever creating a new endpoint please stick to the pattern defined on the example (at least for the router file).